Do You Need Formal Training To Be a Florist?

 The Disadvantages of Floristry Formal Training:

-The Benefits of Being a Self- Taught Florist:
+The Benefits of Being a Self-Taught Florist:

-The Disadvantages of Being a Self- Taught Florist:
+The Disadvantages of Being a Self-Taught Florist:

 So, should you get a formal education in floristry?
 That’s up to you.
 Do your research and talk to professionals in the field.
 See if there are any apprentice or mentorship programs available in your area.
 Ask yourself how much money you want to spend and what type of learning environment you prefer.
-There are many options out there for both formal and self-taught florists, so it really depends on what works best for you.
-We hope this article has helped provide some information about the pros and cons of each option and given you something to think about as you decide on your career path.

 Click HERE to see how True Client Pro can help you!